SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#683]) The Metronome's volume now respects the song's volume and will increase and decrease in volume together with the Gold Volume Encoder.
 	- In addition, a `DEFAULTS` menu entry was created titled `METRONOME` which enables you to set a value between 1-50 to further adjust the volume of the Metronome.
 1 being the lowest metronome volume that can be heard when the Song's volume is at its maximum and 50 being the loudest metronome volume.

+#### 3.11 - Set Default Mod-FX Type to Disabled for Audio Clip and Kit Affect Entire Parameters
+- ([#945]) Previously, when creating a new Audio clip or Kit clip, the default Mod-FX Type was set to Flanger.
+This has now been corrected and the default Mod-FX Type has been set to Disabled.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: